MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You can share a OneDrive file or local file with a Remote Assist user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
 >You may want to show the Remote Assist HoloLens user a file that is not supported by the file sharing feature.
-For example, you may want to share a video and control when it plays and pauses, or y ou may want to share a PowerPoint and control which slide the Remote Assist user can see.
+For example, you may want to show a video and control when it plays and pauses, or you may want to show a PowerPoint and control which slide the Remote Assist HoloLens user can see.
 You can do so by using the **Share** feature.
-When you share your desktop or an application window, a new slate appears in the technician's environment.
+When you share your desktop or an application window, a new slate appears in the Remote Assist HoloLens user's environment.

-**There are 2 ways to share files with a Remote Assist HoloLens user.**
+**Share files with a Remote Assist HoloLens user**
 - From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
 - From the Teams chat, select **Attach file** to share a file from OneDrive or your computer.